 Layout Approved layout Amended layout (current)

 Nature of impact: Negative Negative

 Extent and duration of impact: Local Local

-Probability of occurrence: Probable Probable Degree to which the impact can be reversed: Partly reversible Partly reversible Degree to which the impact may cause Marginal loss of irreplaceable loss of resources: resources Marginal loss of resources Cumulative impact prior to mitigation Medium Medium(-) Significance rating of impact prior mitigation: Medium Medium (-) Degree to which the impact can be mitigated: Can be mitigated Can be mitigated physical barrier, ie: development foo aquatic vegetation Ensure this zone, planning activities as well as stockpilir Construction perso must be limited to footprint.
-Manual labour mus methods.
-Heavy m a last resort if man practical.
-Construction work managed so tha quickly and efficien of disturbance. is taken into account whilst and designating storage areas, ag material.
-Innel, equipment and materials the minimum practical working at be favoured over mechanical machinery may only be used as ual methods are not feasible or must be well-planned and well-t construction work proceeds atly, thus minimising the duration be avoided during rainy days, Proposed mitigation: implemented. • Adequate erosior implemented as personal contractions are not contracted as personal contractions. mwater measures must be n control measures must be er this EMPr to minimise sediment from entering the river system. managed strictly of Safety Data Sheets Hazardous storage bunded with an groundwater quot capable of handling the container of Contractor shall sufficient for approvable of Vehicles must be check for leaks.
-Adequate hazmat readily available in spills.
-Vehicle repair e and refuelling areas must be impermeable liner to protect ality.
+Probability of occurrence: Probable Probable

+Degree to which the impact can be reversed: Partly reversible Partly reversible Degree to which the impact may cause Marginal loss of Marginal loss of resources irreplaceable loss of resources: oss of resources: resources Cumulative impact prior to mitigation Medium Medium(-) Significance rating of impact prior mitigation: Medium Medium (-) Degree to which the impact can be mitigated: Can be mitigated Can be mitigated physical barrier, ie: development foo aquatic vegetatio Ensure this zone, planning activities as well as stockpilii Construction perso must be limited to footprint.
+Manual labour mu methods.
+Heavy n a last resort if man practical.
+Construction work managed so tha quickly and efficie of disturbance. is taken into account whilst and designating storage areas, ag material.
+In the minimum practical working at be favoured over mechanical machinery may only be used as ual methods are not feasible or must be well-planned and well-t construction work proceeds antly, thus minimising the duration be avoided during rainy days, Proposed mitigation: implemented. • Adequate erosion implemented as per mwater measures must be n control measures must be er this EMPr to minimise sediment from entering the river system.
+Fuels and potential managed strictly a Safety Data Sheet.
+Hazardous storage bunded with an groundwater que capable of handling the container Contractor shall sure Engineer for approvement of the Contractor of the Contrac e and refuelling areas must be impermeable liner to protect ality.
 The bunding shall being a volume 150% the volume of storing the substance.
-The bmit a method statement to the aval.
-Inspected in a daily basis to the spillage cleaning kits must be a the event of oil and hydraulic designated area within the site camp, on an
+The bmit a method statement to the oval. inspected in a daily basis to the spillage cleaning kits must be in the event of oil and hydraulic